 Burial or Cremation Service?

-Our society has taken the path of Cremation as a more popular choice a long way, since 1968 when the number of cremations exceeded burials for the first time, current figures suggest around 75% of all funerals are now cremations.
+Society has taken the path of Cremation as a more popular choice, since 1968 when the number of cremations exceeded burials for the first time, current figures suggest around 75% of all funerals are now cremations.

 From your first call into Barrington’s we can guide you with choices and costs and advise on which way to go.

 Many families follow tradition and keep a family grave – local cemeteries near to us include – Thornton Garden of Rest, Bootle Cemetery or Liverpool Road and Duke Street in Southport for Sefton.
 Anfield Cemetery, Allerton Cemetery, Everton or Ford Catholic Cemetery which come under Liverpool Council and Liverpool Catholic Cemeteries alike.

 We will handle all of the paperwork with you as our client – helping you to purchase a new grave or re-open an existing one, perhaps you may only need advice on interring ashes into an existing grave, we can also advise you on this.
 Are you planning to have a church service beforehand or perhaps a smaller gathering at the graveside itself?

 Council prices change every year usually in-line with inflation.
 When considering burial costs you must remember the purchase of a grave does not include the grave opening or a headstone – these are extra on top.

 The person who owns/buys the grave must give permission (sign) for that grave to be re-opened and if they cannot sign as perhaps they are deceased or they’re the person about to go into the grave then an indemnity must be signed.
 The direct family (daughter/son) of the grave owner becomes the next in line to hold permissions directly on that grave.